 - Manage complex shipping schedules.

-- Coordinate stock with available orders across multiple channels.
+- Coordinate inventory with available orders across multiple channels.

 - Ensure order fulfillment when using third-party logistics.

 - Eliminate human error with manual entries, as well as inefficiencies and inconsistent resource allocation.